 Another question you may have is when fabric softener is administered.
 The answer is that it is in the last rinse cycle.
 As a result, if you accidentally put detergent in the softener dispenser, it will be too late to reach the tub.
 The clothing will not clean properly as a result.
 Rerun the load with soap and softener in their proper dispensers.
 And you’re ready to go.

-Another common blunder is putting softener in the detergent dispenser.
+Another common blunder is putting a softener in the detergent dispenser.
 You’re probably thinking to yourself, “I mistakenly used fabric softener instead of detergent; what should I do now?”
 The answer is that it will not do any long-term damage to your clothes; they will simply be less clean.
-Because fabric softener cannot remove perspiration or grime, you must re-run the washing while using the proper detergent.
+Because fabric softener cannot remove perspiration or grime, you need to re-run the washing while needing the proper detergent.

 Frequently Asked Questions

 Is there a distinction between a fabric conditioner and a fabric softener?